sonyapat/journaling-desktop-app/README.md

 # Journaling Desktop App

-A personal journaling application built in Java with SQL-based persistent storage of entries and bcrypt-hashed passwords.
+A personal journaling application built in Java that features user authentication and safe storage of entries.
 ---

 ## 🎥 Demo